 Women often experience a combination of symptoms associated with both urge and stress incontinence.
 When this occurs, our doctors treat each symptom to help improve quality of life.

 At Nore Women’s Heath, we create specific treatment plans for each individual to help alleviate these symptoms.
-While the symptoms may be common, we want each woman to “Be Their Most” by reducing the disturbances caused by Incontinence on your everyday life.
+While the symptoms may be common, we want each woman to “Be Their Most” by reducing the disturbances caused by Urinary incontinence on your everyday life.

 This National Bladder Health Awareness, we encourage you to learn more about bladder health, signs of bladder problems, and tips to know, and give us a call or come in for a one-on-one consultation.